Medic5700/NPU/ReadMe.txt

 Designed for highlevel rapid prototyping of nural node like processing.
+Currently in the process of possibly being rebuilt from the ground up.

 Notes:
+Module
+ Should be able to take code from arbitrary source (file, string, compiled on the fly code) Should be able to run multiple instances of engine simultainiously Input and output should be able to be writen/read like files Should be able to load, and save a net mid computation (for checkpoint purposes) Should allow for debugging tools to step through a computation as it's being performed Nodes
  assumtion: an information unit is xor tuple, not type(None).
 A Node returns xor information unit, None, tuple
  assumtion: when reads/writes to dataArray are zero per step, computation is finished
  assumtion: some metaNodes have access to the engine variables, arrays contains all nodes, to enable dynamic rewiring of nodes
  assumtion: each node completes execution after a bounded amount of time related to input
  assumtion: A node can send one argument to many nodes, a node can RECIVE one argument from many nodes (First come, first serve) (IE: one argument can infact be reciveing data from multiple nodes)
  assumtion: a node may recive feedback from another node, such feedback is required AND must be timely (IE: no batch processing input, if that node could be getting feedback from a node it's sending data to)

 TODO:
 enable automated testing